wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 User creation
 -------------

 The goal of this use case is to create a user for the Framework team.
-This user will have to have permissions on the agents that belong to the group with the same name.
+This user needs to have permissions on the agents that belong to the group with the same name.
 The first step is to create a Kibana user.

 To do this, follow the instructions below: